 New York car dealers can often find themselves at a disadvantage when it comes to sales tax reporting because of the Tax Department’s over reliance on data from other state agencies like the DMV.
 This data does not always provide an accurate representation of your business’s transaction but is what the Tax Department uses to establish cause for an audit.
 Unfortunately, the burden is yours to defend past reporting during an audit that can present further risk of penalties or even criminal charges in cases of tax fraud.
 The professionals at Sales Tax Helper use their knowledge and experience to advocate for clients in all phases of sales tax reporting, including services of consulting, audit defense, and other tax controversy representation.

-Schedule your free consultation for expert help with your car dealership’s New York sales tax reporting.
+Schedule your consultation for expert help with your car dealership’s New York sales tax reporting.